raunakab/raunakab.github.io/content/blog/2-buck2_builds_building_running_and_testing_software_with_no_prelude.md

 Instead, let's stick to the basics:
 1. `cargo build`: Compiles and links the source code (including all of its dependencies) into a final executable (if it's a binary) or an object file (if it's a library).
 2. `cargo run`: Runs the built executable (provided that the source code is a binary).
-3. `cargo test`: Runs all the unit/integration tests defined in a project.

 By the end of this article, we will have hopefully created a convincing enough *simplified* clone of `cargo` in `buck2`.
 In essence, we will be able to run the following (pseudo-) commands and have them do the same thing that their corresponding `cargo` command would have done originally:
 1. `buck2 build`
 2. `buck2 run`
-3. `buck2 test`

 (The reason I mention "pseudo-commands" is because the syntax of a `buck2` command is slightly different than what I've shown, but the spirit is the same).